 Personal rapport and compatibility play an important role in work harmony.
 Even the most qualified candidates could display arrogant habits that make working with them unpleasant.
 The problem is that owners often choose people they like without giving equal weight to background information.
 Consider the following information along with personal rapport:

 - The candidate’s previous responsibilities indicate the level of trust that former employers accorded the job seeker.

-- Good applicants display enthusiasm and respect, provide professional resumes and fill out applications neatly and completely.
+- Good applicants display enthusiasm and respect, provide professional resumes and fill out their applications neatly and completely.

 - Avoid any inappropriate questions that violate federal, state and local hiring regulations.
 Questions should avoid personal topics such as sexual orientation, race, religion and national background.